The agony of the pumaApril 24, 2018

 15 facts about Paraguay

-- Paraguayan flag:.The Paraguayan flag has exactly the same colours as the Dutch flag.
+- Paraguayan flag:.The Paraguayan flag has exactly the same colours and orden as the Dutch flag.
 The Paraguayan, however, differs due to the emblem in the middle of the flag.
 That emblem is different on the front and back of the flag, which is unique in the world.

 - Two official languages: In addition to Spanish, Paraguay has a second official language, Guarani.
 Almost everyone in the country speaks or understands this language and most people speak a mixture between Spanish and Guarani.
 Nowadays, Guarani is a mandatory language at school.

-- El Chaco: The region in the west of Paraguay is called El Chaco and consists of 60% of the total area, yet hardly 3% of the population live there.
+- El Chaco: The region in the west of Paraguay is called El Chaco and consists of 60% of the total area, yet hardly 3% of the population lives there.
 Together with the Amazon forest, Patagonia and the Atacama desert, it is one of the toughest and most difficult regions to live in South America.
 The Chaco was the setting for the longest war in South America between Bolivia and Paraguay, between 1932 and 1935.

 - Cold tea: In Brazil, Argentina, Chile and Uruguay they drink maté, a herbal drink that is drunk from a spherical cup by a metal straw.
 In Paraguay it is hot all year round and they replace the hot water with ice-cold tea made from various spices, Térére.
 In Paraguay you will never see a Paraguayan without its large thermos with ice cold water and its térére cup.